larspl/sqlwatch/SQLWATCH-GRAFANA-LINKEDSERVER-MODIFICATION.md

 -- Execute final query
 ```

+## Recommendations

+### Hybrid Approach (Recommended)

+1. **Default to Central Repository**: Use imported data as the primary data source for optimal performance
+2. **Live Data on Demand**: Allow switching to linked server queries when real-time data is critical
+3. **Clear User Interface**: The toggle should clearly indicate which mode is active and its implications
+4. **Performance Awareness**: Users should understand that live data comes with potential performance costs

+### When to Use Each Mode

+**Central Repository Mode:**
+- Normal monitoring and reporting activities
+- Dashboard performance is critical
+- Historical trend analysis
+- Automated alerts and notifications

+**Live Data Mode:**
+- Real-time troubleshooting scenarios
+- Verifying current system state
+- When immediate accuracy is more important than speed
+- Investigating active performance issues

 ## Security Considerations

 1. **SQL Injection Protection:** Dynamic SQL uses proper escaping with double single quotes